A conformal Hopf-Rinow theorem for semi-Riemannian spacetimes: Introduction

 \begin{thm} Let $(\Sigma,\sigma)$ be a Riemannian manifold and $(\Sigma',\sigma')=(\RR\times \Sigma, -dt^2 \oplus \sigma)$ be the corresponding Lorentzian product.
 Then $(\Sigma',\sigma')$ is a stably causal spacetime and the following statements hold: \begin{enumerate} \item $(\Sigma,d_\sigma)$ satisfies the Heine--Borel property if and only if the causal diamonds of $(\Sigma',\sigma')$ are compact, i.e., $(\Sigma',\sigma')$ is globally hyperbolic. \item $(\Sigma,d_\sigma)$ is a complete metric space if and only if $(\Sigma',\hat d_t)$ is a complete metric space with respect to the canonical time function $t(p_0,p_\Sigma) = p_0$. \end{enumerate} \end{thm}

-In the product case it is furthermore already known that (a) geodesic completeness of $(\Sigma,\sigma)$ is equivalent to (a') geodesic completeness of $(\Sigma',\sigma')$, and equivalent to global hyperbolicity of $(\Sigma',\sigma')$ (see, for instance, \cite{BEE}*{Theorems 3.66 and 3.67}).
-We thus know that in the Lorentzian product case (and only then!) all properties are equivalent independent of each other:
+What about geodesic completeness?
+In the product case it is known that (a) geodesic completeness of $(\Sigma,\sigma)$ is equivalent to (a') geodesic completeness of $(\Sigma',\sigma')$, and also equivalent to global hyperbolicity of $(\Sigma',\sigma')$ (see, for instance, \cite{BEE}*{Theorems 3.66 and 3.67}).
+Thus in the Lorentzian product case (and only then!) all properties are equivalent independent of each other:

 While the equivalence of (a)$\Longleftrightarrow$(c') carries over to warped products $M \times_f \Sigma$ for $(M,g)$ a spacetime, even for warped products with compact Riemannian slices (a)$\not\Longrightarrow$(a') (see \cite{BEE}*{Theorem 3.68} and preceding discussion).
-More generally, the singularity theorems of Penrose and Hawking show that (c')$\not\Longrightarrow$(a') and due to Anti-de Sitter space (a')$\not\Longrightarrow$(c').
+More generally, the singularity theorems of Penrose and Hawking (see, for instance, \cite{HE}*{Chapter 9}) from the 1960s reveal that (c')$\not\Longrightarrow$(a') and due to Anti-de Sitter space (a')$\not\Longrightarrow$(c').
 It was very recently shown by S\'anchez \cite{San:gh}*{Section 6.4} that for general spacetimes also (c')$\not\Longrightarrow$(a) for its slices.
-Thus we are forced to let go of geodesic completeness (a) and (a') in semi-Riemannian geometry, have to work with other features instead and develop new and different tools than those that are used in Riemannian geometry.
+These observations show that on semi-Riemannian manifolds we are forced to let go of geodesic completeness (a) and (a') also in the noncompact setting, and that new tools are needed.